dotnet/corefxlab/docs/roadmap.md

 ## CoreFxLab Roadmap Updates (last updated December 12, 2018)

 - As part of .NET Core 2.1, [Span\<T>, Memory\<T>, and Pipelines][CodeMagazine-21] have shipped.
 As such all future development on these primitive types will continue in the [corefx repo][corefx-repo] and will no longer be a part of the experimental CoreFxLab repository.

 - With the release of [.NET Core 3.0 Preview 1][dotnet-blog-20181204], [System.Device.Gpio][gpio-speclet] feature development has moved from corefxlab to the new open source repo https://github.com/dotnet/iot.
 This new repo contains device drivers for Linux and Windows 10 IoT Core RS5; as well as new device bindings for important sensors, motors, and displays.
 - [Buffer Reader][buffers-speclet] has also graduated from the corefxlab prototype-phase and now ships in .NET Core 3.0 as System.Buffers.SequenceReader from the https://github.com/dotnet/corefx repo.
 Prototype development of BufferWriter currently continues in corefxlab.

+- The high-performance [System.Text.Json.Utf8JsonReader][json-announcement] has moved to the https://github.com/corefx repo as part of .NET Core 3.0 Preview 1.
+Please see the [JSON Announcement][json-announcement], the [JSON Roadmap][json-roadmap], and the [Future of JSON Discussion][json-discussion] for more details on the rest of the System.Text.Json features planned for .NET Core.

 ## Next Wave of Experimental CoreFxLab APIs